cieranmorris/Belly-Button-Diversity-Visualization/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 Languages utilized throughout this project included Javascript with D3 application and HTML.
+All interactive charts successfully update any time that a new sample is selected.

 ## Chart 1: Responsive Horizontal Bar Chart